 The GPO will also reduce survivor benefits you are collecting on the work record of a deceased spouse if you also have a non-covered pension from your own government career.

 A pension from a job where Social Security taxes were collected, be it in the public or the private sector, will not change your spouse or survivor benefit.

-The GPO reduces the Social Security benefit you can receive as a spouse, widow or widower by two-thirds of the amount of your government pension.
-For instance, if that pension pays you $1,200 a month, your Social Security spousal or survivor benefit would be reduced by $800.
-If the Social Security payment is $800 or less, the GPO would reduce it to zero.
+However, if the offset rule does apply, the Social Security benefit you receive as a spouse, widow or widower is reduced by two-thirds of the amount of your government pension.
+For instance, if that pension pays you $1,200 a month, your spousal or survivor benefit would be reduced by $800.
+If the benefit is $800 or less, the GPO would reduce it to zero.

 Keep in mind

 - The Government Pension Offset affects only your Social Security spousal or survivor benefit.
 If you are collecting Social Security retirement benefits and a non-covered government pension, you may be subject to the Windfall Elimination Provision.

 - The GPO applies only to your government pension.
 If you are collecting a deceased spouse’s government pension, it does not affect your Social Security payments.